Bboy9090/GhostWriter-/README.md

 - Fill in metadata fields (all fields except full card number/CVV)
 - Required: label, bank, network, last 4 digits, expiration
 - Optional: tags, notes, source URL
+- Card automatically syncs to cloud

 **Edit Cards:**
 - Click the pencil icon on any card
 - Modify any field
-- Changes save immediately to localStorage
+- Changes save immediately and sync to cloud

 **Delete Cards:**
 - Click the trash icon on any card
 - Confirm deletion in the browser prompt
-- Deletion is permanent (cannot be undone)
+- Deletion is permanent and syncs to cloud (cannot be undone)

 ### Usage Tracking & Spending Insights